-We are experts in the field of solvent recovery and our extensive solvent recycling facility is IPPC authorised and regulated by the Environment Agency.
+We are experts in the field of solvent recovery and our extensive solvent recycling facility has an environmental permit and is regulated by the Environment Agency.

 At Rutpen, we specialise in discrete batch production for the rectification and recovery of solvents and solvent blends which can then be reused, realising considerable cost savings for the generator of the spent material.